Introduction to the tax system

 This section contains a set of useful introductory guides designed to help you with your tax planning.
 For advice on procedures such as filing your tax returns, or a list of those all-important tax rates and deadlines, visit the guides of your choice.

-An overview of how the tax system operates, including self assessment, corporation tax, inheritance tax and the taxation of earnings from self employment.
+An overview of how the tax system operates, including self assessment, corporation tax, inheritance tax and the taxation of earnings from self-employment for sole traders, partners and partnerships.

-If you start working for yourself, you must register with HMRC within the first three full months of self employment in order to avoid a penalty for failure notification.
+If you start working for yourself, you must register with HMRC within the first 3 months of self-employment in order to avoid a penalty for failure notification.

 The use of mileage rates is an optional alternative to keeping detailed records of actual expenditure.